 So to sum it up, is the Big Joe Mitten Chair worth your money?
 Well, if you’re a console gamer, then the Big Joe chair is a decent choice.
 Our biggest complaint is that it loses form very quickly so keep that in mind.

 Are you looking for office or dorm furniture that looks good and feels comfortable while being reasonably priced?
 You might be interested in today’s product, the Big Joe Mitten Chair.
-This chair forgoes the stuffiness of traditional models, instead of blending the comfort of a beanbag with the back support of an armchair.
+This chair forgoes the stuffiness of traditional models; instead, it blends the comfort of a beanbag with the back support of an armchair.

 |Dimensions||30″L x 34″W x 28″H|